divyanshimanral/Front_end_interview_prep/JavaScript/Basics.md

 # Describe the concept of hoisting in JavaScript.

-- **Definition**: Hoisting is JavaScript's behavior of moving variable and function declarations to the top of their containing scope during the compile phase.
+- **Definition**: Hoisting is JavaScript's behavior of moving variable and function declarations to the top of their containing scope during the compilation phase.
 - Example: ` console.log(a); // Outputs: undefined   var a = 5;`
 - Hoisting is a JavaScript behavior where variable and function declarations are moved to the top of their containing scope during the compilation phase.
 It's important to understand that only the declarations are hoisted, not the initializations.
 The behavior can be different for var, let, and const, and it also applies to function declarations.
 - Let's explore hoisting with examples for each case: